 Questions you will want to ask yourself before you attempt to clear a blockage from your sewer line are:

 If you are on septic and not city sewer, you should first perform a visual inspection of your septic system to be sure your septic tank is sending effluent to the leach field.
 If not, put cabling your sewer on hold until you have an understanding as to why your septic system is failing.
-If you attempt to cable the main sewer line from inside the house, you must know if you remove the cleanout plug without caution, you could find yourself standing in a lot of sewage.
+If you attempt a sewer cleaning from inside the house, you must know if you remove the cleanout plug without caution, you could find yourself standing in a lot of sewage.

 Running a cable downstream, toward a septic tank can cause you problems.
 For example if your send your cable too far out into the tank, the cable can get tangled in the tank.
 Chances of getting it out without having to go in the tank and retrieve it are slim.
 So, be careful as to how far out you allow your cable to travel.
 Most of the time, cabling a sewer line can be done from the tank to the house.